tpm2-software/tpm2-abrmd/README.md

 ## libtcti-tabrmd
 This repository also hosts a client library for interacting with this daemon.
-It is intended for use with the SAPI library (libsapi) like any other TCTI.
+It is intended for use with the SAPI library (libtss2-sapi) like any other TCTI.
 The initialization function for this library is hard coded to connect to the tabrmd on the system bus as this is the most common configuration.

 Check out the man page TCTI-TABRMD(7) and TSS2_TCTI_TABRMD_INIT(3).